-MUSICAL ORGANIZATIONS
+MUSICAL ORGANIZATIONS 7510:

-Prerequisite: Open to all upper class instrumentalists and vocalists.
-Guitarists must have taken Guitar Ensemble, 7510.116.
+- 521 GUITAR CHAMBER MUSIC 1 credit Prerequisite: Open to all upper class instrumentalists and vocalists.
+Guitarists must have take Guitar Ensemble, 7510:116.
 Study, coaching, and performance of major works for guitar with other instruments or voice.
-Major conducted ensemble for guitar majors.

-Open to University and community members by audition.
+Major conducted ensemble for guitar majors. - AKRON SYMPHONY CHORUS 1 credit Open to University and community members by audition.
 Prospective members should contact School of Music two weeks before semester begins.
-Performs with Akron Symphony

-Membership by audition.
+Performs with Akron Symphony Orchestra. - UNIVERSITY SYMPHONY ORCHESTRA 1 credit Membership by audition.
 Organization devoted to study of orchestral literature.
 Full-length concerts as well as special University appearances.
-Major conducted ensemble.

-Membership by audition.
-The University Symphonic Band is the most select band at the Uniership by auditing.
-In-depth study and performance of chamber music literature with versity and performs the most demanding and challenging music available.
+Major conducted ensemble - SYMPHONIC BAND 1 credit 604 Membership by audition.
+The University Symphonic Band is the most select band at the Uni-versity and performs the most demanding and challenging music available.

-Membership open to those enrolled in applied voice study.
+605 VOCAL CHAMBER ENSEMBLE 1 credit Membership open to those enrolled in applied voice study.
 Coaching and rehearsal of solo and ensemble literature for voices from operatic, oratorio and lieder repertoires.

-Membership by audition.
-Study and performance of literature for brass ensemble from all periods of music history.
+BRASS ENSEMBLE 606 1 credit Membership by audition.
+Study and performance of literature for brass ensemble from all peri-ods of music history.
 Frequent public concerts.
 For advanced brass players.